jmchandonia/CORAL/back_end/README.md

 cd modules
 ```

-Move the files under "back_end" into the modules subdirectory.
+Copy or move the files under "back_end/python" into the modules subdirectory.

 ### Initial data, microtypes, and ontologies loading